-ART 218: Graphic Design I (Formerly Theory and Visualization) In this studio course, emphasis is placed on the fundamental principles, theory and elements of graphic design.
+In this studio course, emphasis is placed on the fundamental principles, theory and elements of graphic design.
 Through a variety of exercises and projects students will learn the creative process from concept to execution and the vocabulary needed to effectively critique visual communication.
-Illustrator and Photoshop programs are used.
-Prerequisites: ART 233 and ART 203 or ART 205 or permission of instructor.
+Color and its relationship to composition, through harmony and contrast are explored.
+Illustrator and Photoshop programs used.
+Prerequisites: none.

-ART 231: Introduction to Computer Art An introduction and exploration of the Macintosh computer for non-art majors as a tool and medium in art, visual communications and personal expression.
-No prerequisites.
+An introduction and exploration of the Macintosh computer for non-art majors as a tool and medium in art, visual communications and personal expression.
+Prerequisites: none.

 ART 232: Art History Survey

-ART 233: Foundations in Theory and Practice In this seminar course emphasis is on idea development and the creative process.
+This seminar course focuses on idea development and the creative process.
 The importance of research into diverse subjects as well as contemporary art and artists will be emphasized.
 Tactics in creativity and experiences with creative problem solving will be engaged.
+Prerequisites: none.

 ART 237: Typography

 Through directed projects, students will explore type design and its practical applications in order to produce expressive and conceptual projects with type.
 Students will develop an appreciation for the artistry of typographic forms and an in-depth knowledge of typographic terminology.
-Prerequisites: ART 233 and ART 203 or ART 205 or permission of instructor.
+Prerequisites: ART 218, ART 227 or ART 231.

 An introduction to digital photography that incorporates important aspects of traditional photography including cameral use, framing, depth of field, light, and design, with the essential basics inherent in the transfer from film to digital technology.
 Students will execute a series of projects designed to enhance visual awareness and develop conceptual problem solving through photography.
-The Macintosh Photoshop program will be used to edit, color correct and alter photos.
+Photoshop will be used to edit, color correct, and alter photos.
+Prerequisites: none.

 ART 302: Intermediate Painting

-This studio painting course is designed to develop the perceptual and technical painting skills introduced in Painting I while solving more formally and conceptually complex problems.
-The development of a personal and cultural aesthetic will be emphasized.
+This is an intermediate level painting course that advances the perceptual and technical painting skills developed in ART 202.
+In addition to developing those skills, students will solve problems that are formally and conceptually more complex.
+The development of a personal and cultural aesthetic will be introduced.
 Required reading and writing assignments will support and clarify a personal direction and point of view.
-Prerequisite: ART 202.
+Prerequisite: ART 202 and ART 203.